sinclairliang/sinclairliang-web/_posts/2020-06-30-Bye-Santa-Cruz-Hello-Rord-Trip.md

 How strange things can happen in particular times, this time I am leaving California and going East.
 We left the State of Wyoming with a souvenir, a speed ticket.
 The sun was setting as we were zooming into Denver.
 Alyzsha, who I briefly met last year in Santa Cruz, now lives back in Denver.
 So I messaged her to hang and get a few beer with us that night, she picked a place, a dive bar.

 When the Colorado sun was shining on me I was already picturing myself in the bar that night, with the gang, just talk and have fun.
 We never run out of things to talk about or to explore.
-There are just so many things to keep out mind curious.
+There are just so many things to keep our mind curious.

 <div align="center">
     <img src="https://github.com/sinclairliang/sinclairliang/blob/master/_posts/roadtrip/denverSun.jpg?raw=true" width="60%"/>